 in diabetic gastroparesis, and the initial, favorable clinical profile of RM-493

 for the treatment of obesity, including obesity caused by certain genetic deficiencies in the MC4 pathway, we believe these product candidates are well positioned to significantly improve the treatment of these indications.
-The key components of our strategy include to:

-is a potent, first-in-class, Phase 2-ready MC4 agonist that modulates a key pathway in humans that regulates energy homeostasis and food intake.
+is a potent, first-in-class, Phase 2 MC4 agonist that modulates a key pathway in humans that regulates energy homeostasis and food intake.
 MC4’s critical role in weight regulation was validated with the discovery that a heterozygous mutation of the MC4 receptor gene—a mutation in just one of the two copies of the MC4 receptor gene—results in early onset obesity and severe obesity.
 RM-493 targets the receptor for MC4, which is a key pathway that regulates energy, homeostasis, and food intake.
 The first generation of MC4 agonists were generally small molecules that failed in clinical trials due to safety issues, particularly increases in blood pressure, and had limited efficacy.
 In contrast, the RM-493 peptide retains the specificity and functionality of the naturally occurring hormone that activates MC4, and our Phase 1 and Phase 2 clinical trials have shown promising evidence of weight loss without adversely increasing blood pressure.